AlexandruJurju/LeetCode-Problems/Leetcode Solutions NEW.md

     {
         var stack = new Stack<double>();

-		// Sort the cars by their starting position (ascending order) Array.Sort(position, speed);
+		// Sort the cars by their starting position (ascending order) - start processing cars that are farther away, more chances to overtake
+        Array.Sort(position, speed);

         for (int i = 0; i < position.Length; i++)